 Dame Therese is a Fellow of the Institute of Chartered Accountants.
 In 2013, she was named the inaugural supreme winner of the Women of Influence Awards and was awarded a Sir Peter Blake Trust Leadership Award in 2014.
 She became a Dame Companion of the New Zealand Order of Merit in June 2015.

 Dame Paula Rebstock is an Auckland based economist, company director and board member.
-She is Chair of the Accident Compensation Corporation, of Kiwi Group Holdings Ltd, and of Ngati Whatua Orakei Whai Maia.
+She is Chair of the Accident Compensation Corporation and of Ngati Whatua Orakei Whai Maia.

 Dame Paula was the New Zealand Herald New Zealander of the Year in 2007.
 In 2009 she was made a Companion of the New Zealand Order of Merit for public services, and was appointed Dame Companion of the New Zealand Order of Merit for Services to the State in 2016.